awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 **`otaFirmwareFilePath`**
 The full path to the OTA image created after the build\.
 For example, `{{testData.sourcePath}}/relative-path/to/ota/image/from/source/root`\.
 **`deviceFirmwareFileName`**
-The full ﬁle path on the MCU device where the OTA ﬁrmware is located\.
-Some devices do not use this ﬁeld, but you still must provide a value\.
+The full file path on the MCU device where the OTA firmware is located\.
+Some devices do not use this field, but you still must provide a value\.
 **`otaDemoConfigFilePath`**
 The full path to `aws_demo_config.h`, found in `afr-source/vendors/vendor/boards/board/aws_demos/config_files/`\.
 These files are included in the porting code template that FreeRTOS provides\.
 **`codeSigningConfiguration`**